MishievousCloud/MischievousCloud.github.io/index.md

 ## What is it?

-This artifact is an Android Mobile application that tracks a user’s weight data and displays it in a list view for the user within the application.
-It is designed to allow the user to track their weight over time and provide them with an easy-to-use application that can record and display weight data.
-It is designed is designed and written from scratch in Android Studio using Java.
+This artifact is an Android Mobile application that is designed to allow the user to track their weight over time and provide them with an easy-to-use application that can record and display weight data.
+The user can enter a weights associated with specific days and a goal weight which when reached will congratulate the user upon achieving their goal.
+Dates and weight data can be updated and deleted from the database.
+It is designed and written from scratch in Android Studio using Java.
 This artifact was first created in April of 2021 during my CS-360 Mobile Architecture and Programming course, and later improved during my CS-499 Capstone course in October of 2022.

 ## Why did I choose to represent this item?